 Of course, a competent Orthodox Rabbi must be consulted for Halacha L’ma’aseh, before doing anything.

-A:According to many Poskim,the ending for Israeli produce exempts all the grapes.(See Orchos Rabbeinu page 88 and Shu”t Dvar Yehoshua Vol. 2 Siman 29 and Vol. 4 Siman 9)
+A:According to many Poskim,the ending for Israeli Shivas Haminim produce exempts all the grapes.(See Orchos Rabbeinu page 88 and Shu”t Dvar Yehoshua Vol. 2 Siman 29 and Vol. 4 Siman 9)

 Some Poskim maintain that just “Al Ha’Aretz V’Al Hapeiros” should be recited on both.
 (Shu”t Shevet HaKehasi Vol. 4 Siman 64)

-420) Q: Can you please explain were it says a person isn’t suppose to whistle.
+420) Q: Does it say anywhere that a person isn’t suppose to whistle?

 A: I know that there is a “legend” that says that whistling is prohibited due to its summoning of Sheidim (demons).
 However, there is no source for this in Halacha, and I have yet to find a reference to this even being a problem according to Kabbalah.